The Journal of Prediction Markets 10 (1), 1-29, 2016

-We examine transaction-level data from Intrade's presidential winner market for the two weeks immediately preceding the November 2012 election.
-The data allow us to compute key statistics, including volume, transactions, aggression, holding duration, directional exposure, margin, and profit for each of the over 3,200 unique trader accounts.
+We examine transaction-level data from Intrade's 2012 presidential winner market for the entire two-year period for which trading occurred.
+The data allow us to compute key statistics, including volume, transactions, aggression, directional exposure, holding duration, margin, and profit for each of 6,300 unique trader accounts.
 We identify a diverse set of trading strategies that constitute a rich market ecology.
 These range from arbitrage-based strategies with low and fleeting directional exposure to strategies involving large accumulated positions in one of the two major party candidates.
-Most traders who make directional bets do so consistently in a single direction, unlike the information traders in standard models.
-We present evidence suggestive of market manipulation by a single large trader, and consider the possible motives for such behavior.
+Most traders who make directional bets do so consistently in a single direction, unlike the information traders in some canonical models of market microstructure.
+We present evidence suggestive of manipulation by a single large trader, and consider the possible motives for such behavior.
 Broader implications for the interpretation of prices in financial markets and the theory of market microstructure are drawn.

 Keywords: Prediction Markets, Market Microstructure, Trading Strategies, Manipulation